NIH-CARD/Long-read-sequencing-README/Analysis-pipeline/README.md

 3_map_sort_index.sh => Map long-reads to reference genome with winnowmap.
 This also converts the sam to a bam file, sorts it and indexes it.

+split_on_adapter_adjust.swarm => example swarm file for splitting chimeric reads in fastq files.